noahbenson/I-FOCUS/hyak/README.md

-# Configuring Hyak for the I-FOCUS Project
+# Hyak Configuration for the I-FOCUS Project

 This folder contains instructions and scripts for configuring one's home directory and settings on Hyak for use with the I-FOCUS project.
 Researchers who